gmejiamtz/gmejiamtz.github.io/_projects/tt09_clb.md

 This breakdown of cells used again makes sense due to the simplicity of the final design.
 A total of 83 cells excluding tap and fill cells are used.

+## Conclusion

+Despite the simplicity of this project, it was entertaining putting it all together.
+256 total boolean functions is a deceptively bigger number of functions 3-bits can load.
+Additionally this project teaches one the trade offs that come with the decision of choosing between an ASIC or FPGA for a project.
+An ASIC would use up the least amount of area for a specific implementation.
+An NAND3 would only use a NAND3 cell.
+However your circuit can only do NAND3 functionality.
+An FPGA would allow deployment of any digital functionality.
+This comes at the cost of area and routing inefficiency.
+An 8 to 1 mux takes up way more area than a NAND3.
+Routing inefficiencies stem from CLBs being pre-placed elements, placement on an FPGA does not aid the fact that all wiring distances are Manhattan distances (no diagonal connections).
+A designer would have to weigh the pros and cons of both to final choose which to deploy their product on.